Supporting and Promoting Girl Scouting in Northeast Ohio since 2000

 The search for more delegate contacts continues via cyber-searches and word of mouth

-• August 2011 - First vice-chair Joan Villarreal, conducts a series of informational meetings about the property plan.
+• August 2011 - First vice-chair Joan Villarreal conducts a series of informational meetings about the property plan.
 There is one meeting in each of the 5 council regions.
 Attendance is limited to delegates only, and each delegate is permitted to attend only one meeting.

 More delegate signatures are obtained at each meeting